googleapis/google-cloud-python/docs/speech/index.rst

 Synchronous Recognition
 -----------------------

-The :meth:`~google.cloud.speech.Client.recognize` method converts speech data to text and returns alternative text transcriptions.
+The :meth:`~.speech_v1.SpeechClient.recognize` method converts speech data to text and returns alternative text transcriptions.

 This example uses ``language_code='en-GB'`` to better recognize a dialect from